sam20908/vscode-fastolympiccoding/README.md

 }
 ```

+- **The paths have to be absolute!** VSCode's built-in path variables will resolve to absolute paths unless the name says otherwise.
 - We can use [VSCode's built-in variables](https://code.visualstudio.com/docs/editor/variables-reference) as well as `${exeExtname}` that resolves into `.exe` for Windows and an empty string for other platforms.
 - Forward/backward slashes are automatically normalized when being executed.